Rap Shit: Development

-In October 2019 it was announced that Issa Rae would produce Rap Sh!t for HBO Max, a comedy series about a fledgling South Florida-based rap group, with a tentative premiere date of May 2020.
+In October 2019, it was announced that Issa Rae would produce Rap Shit for HBO Max, a comedy series about a fledgling South Florida-based rap group, with a tentative premiere date of May 2020.
 In February 2021 it was announced that HBO Max ordered the eight-episode half hour series.

-Rap Sh!t is produced by Rae's company, Hoorae Media, and 3 Arts Entertainment.
+Rap Shit is produced by Rae's company, Hoorae Media, and 3 Arts Entertainment.
 It is her first major project following the end of Insecure, which ran for five seasons.
 Similar to Insecure, each episode title of the season begins with the same phrase.

 Rae is the show's head writer and executive producer with Montrel McKay and 3A's Dave Becky and Jonathan Barry.
 Syreeta Singleton, who wrote for Insecure, is also executive producer and serves as showrunner.
 Yung Miami and JT of rap duo City Girls are also co-executive producers with Kevin "Coach K" Lee and Pierre "P" Thomas (QC Films), and Sara Rastogi (Hoorae).
 The series is inspired by the story of the City Girls' founding and later success.

 Production began in the summer of 2021.
 On May 5, 2021, it was reported that Sadé Clacken Joseph would direct the pilot.
 On August 23, 2021, it was reported that Devonté Hynes is set to serve as the series' composer.

 In July 2022, the series received $12.6 million in tax credits from the California Film Commission for job creation.
-Rap Sh!t was renewed for a second season on September 12, 2022.
+Rap Shit was renewed for a second season on September 12, 2022.

+The second season was set in California.

+On January 18, 2024, the series was canceled after two seasons.

 Casting

 On May 5, 2021, it was announced that Aida Osman and KaMillion will star in the lead roles of Mia and Shawna, and Jonica Booth will also star.
 Osman, an executive story editor for the show, is best known as a co-host on the Crooked Media podcast Keep It.
 KaMillion is a rapper-singer who has appeared on Love & Hip Hop: Miami, and Booth is known for having appeared on Bad Girls Club.

 On July 9, 2021, Devon Terrell joined the main cast.
 On August 6, 2021, Daniel Augustin, Ashlei Sharpe Chestnut, Amandla Jahava, and Jaboukie Young-White joined the cast in recurring roles.
 On August 16, 2021, RJ Cyler joined the main cast.
 Brittney Jefferson and DomiNque Perry were announced as recurring cast members on January 21, 2022.
+Season 2 included the addition of recurring actors Jacob Romero and Kyle Bary.

 Filming

 Principal photography for the series began on August 8, 2021, and was scheduled to conclude on November 19, 2021, in Miami, Florida.
 Filming for season 2 began on February 17, 2023.

-In March, 2023, the production has come under fire for poor working conditions, 15+ hour working days, and a Camera Production Assistant was hurt when they fell off the lift gate and production continued filming that day.
-Production also refused to pay for hotels or Ubers for the crew.

 Release

 The series debuted at American Black Film Festival on June 18, 2022.
-The series premiered on July 21, 2022 on HBO Max.
+The first season was released on HBO Max on July 21, 2022.
+The second season premiered on November 9, 2023, with two episodes.
+The season was originally set to debut on August 10, 2023, but was delayed due to the 2023 SAG-AFTRA strike.